Visualsoft-Source/VisualBase.AI/AI Clients First Insturctions.md

   • VisualERP_Web: CRM data (WebMenu 3, 83, 84, 85)
   • VisualERP_Storage: Logs (query only when explicitly requested)
-- Note: Use cross-database syntax when needed: [DatabaseName].dbo.[Table]
+- Note: Use cross-database syntax when needed: [DatabaseName].dbo.[Table] ⚠️ Constraint: frwLog is very large; queries must be optimized and filtered.
+Do NOT load VisualERP_Storage.dbo.frwLog unless user asks.

 ============